Send Feedback

 Standard constructs

-Like most languages, q allows you to create scalars, lists, and dictionaries, assign them to variables (using the colon :), define functions, use execution controls (like if-then-else), and call built-in operators and functions.
+Like most languages, q allows you to create scalars, lists, and dictionaries, and assign them to variables (using the colon :).
 Below are some common q commands and their Python equivalents:

 q)n:8 / Assign an integer